MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 13: 19.10.19
+* Finished learning about Webpack.
+I find it breaks up the React learning a bit, but I'll continue on (26%).
+* Learned that Webpack is about exporting and importing files and values.
+It seems a bit complicated.
+* Learned to import third party libraries (npm modules (React and ReactDOM)).
+* Read more in Eloquent Javascript.
+* Added cards to Anki.

 ## Day 12: 18.10.19
 * Finished the second chapter of Eloquent Javascript.
 * Did all three chapter challenges in Eloquent Javascript.